ruxtain/suyun/README.md

 suyun
 ======

-Why this is called 'suyun'?
-What does it mean?
-I wrote this spider because one of my former colleagues asked me to help her.
-And her name is suyun.

 # How it works

 It's based on scrapy and a proxy pool named [proxy_pool](https://github.com/ruxtain/proxy_pool).
 It runs the proxy pool locally to get free proxies and feed it to the spider through an API.